You can change their future now!

 Pearls of Africa Children’s Fund was incorporated in the U.S in 2015, in order to formalize the process of raising funds to support the children living in Pearls of Africa Children’s Home in Jinja.
 Our headquarters are in Southern California.
 There is much work to do and we welcome donors and volunteers from anywhere around the world.

 A Message from Rosette, Founder of Pearls of Africa Children’s Home

 I can’t thank you enough for giving these children/girls a better future.
 Surely without your support they would have been already married off and living under very harsh conditions.

 I would like to say something more about this subject of child marriages.
 It cuts across countries, cultures and religions.
 In Uganda it is being fueled by poverty and cultural norms.
 It is perceived as economic gain if they marry off a young girl and get a bride price.
 It is also a blessing for they have one mouth less to feed.

 Such girls are often disempowered, dependent on their husbands, deprived of their rights to health, education and safety.
 They are nether physically or emotionally ready to become wives or mothers.
 This puts them at a greater risk of becoming infected with HIV/AIDS and suffering domestic violence.

 We’re easy to find.
 We’re at the source of the Nile River!
-We’ll give you specific directions and gps coordinates to help you out.
+We’ll give you specific directions and gps coordinates to help you us.